 Visiting the popular sights of a city can be tiring.
 You may feel like you’ve done all the things there are to do in Amsterdam and are now looking for a place to unwind.
 Whether you’re looking to pick up a book to read or want to get some work done in peace and quiet, the Amsterdam Library is the place to go.
 It’s absolutely stunning and is one of the biggest libraries in Europe.
 You’re almost bound to find a quiet corner with no one to disturb you.
 The Openbare Bibliotheek is open every day from 10:00 AM to 10:00 PM.

 10. Have a typical Dutch brunch

-The Dutch are extremely fond of brunch.
+The Dutch are extremely fond of brunch, and it’s one of the best things to do in Amsterdam before a big day out!
 You’ll just have to walk around Amsterdam for a few minutes and notice the sheer number of brunch places and cafes.
 A classic dutch brunch consists of eggs benedict with Hollandaise sauce.
 Go to Lovefood dans Koggestraat (Koggestraat 1, 1012) for the best brunch around!

 11. Take a break from the most famous museums

 Amsterdam has undoubtedly some of the best museums in the world, but don’t miss out on the smaller ones too.
 These lesser-known spots such as the Tassen Museum of Bags and Purses, Museum of Spectacles, and The Coffee and Tea Museum are all well worth a visit.